Prelude to the Surrender at Appomattox Court House

 The Federals scored a decisive victory at the Battle of Sailor’s Creek on April 6, capturing about 7,000 Confederate soldiers, including nine generals.
 Lee ordered another in a series of night marches to move what remained of his army west.
 The Confederates crossed the Appomattox River that night but failed in their attempts to destroy the wagon bridge at High Bridge on the morning of April 7, enabling the Federals to continue their pursuit.

 Battle of Appomattox Station

-On April 8, Major General George Custer’s cavalry seized a Rebel supply train and 25 guns at the Battle of Appomattox Station, denying the Rebel army much-needed provisions.
+On April 8, Major General George Custer’s cavalry seized a Confederate supply train and 25 guns at the Battle of Appomattox Station, denying the Confederate army much-needed provisions.
 Later in the day, Custer also overran Lee’s lead artillery unit and secured the high ground west of Appomattox Court House, directly in Lee’s line of retreat.